-- To avoid the government paying twice for something it had already purchased.
+- To avoid the government paying twice for something it’d already purchased.

 - To promote asset reuse, both inside and outside of the government.
 Code reuse, for example, saves time and money, fosters stronger and more secure systems, and can even spur economic growth and innovation.